Pell's equation: Fundamental solution via continued fractions

 The computation time for finding the fundamental solution using the continued fraction method, with the aid of the Schönhage–Strassen algorithm for fast integer multiplication, is within a logarithmic factor of the solution size, the number of digits in the pair $(x_1, y_1)$.
-However, this is not a polynomial-time algorithm because the number of digits in the solution may be as large as √n, far larger than a polynomial in the number of digits in the input value n.
+However, this is not a polynomial-time algorithm because the number of digits in the solution may be as large as $\sqrt{n}$, far larger than a polynomial in the number of digits in the input value n.